Kiranjith83/SA/SA.md

     - Reading 2 KB of data consumes 1 RCU.
 Reading 4.5 KB of data takes 2 RCU.
 Reading 10x400 bytes takes 10 RCU.
     - If eventual consistent reads are okay, 1 RCU can allow for 2x4KB of data reads per sec.
   - Write Capacity Untis.
-    - One ECU is 1 KB of data or less written to a table.
+    - One WCU is 1 KB of data or less written to a table.
 An operation that writes 200 bytes consumes 1 WCU, an operation that writes 2 KB consumes 2 WCU.
     - Five operations of 200 bytes consumes 5 WCU.
     - Example 1:
       - A system needs to store 60 patient records of 1.5 KB each and every min.
 What ECU should be allocated on patient record table?